 \subsection{Literature Review}

-\textbf{Auction mechanism design.} { The seminal result of \cite{Myerson_1981} characterized the optimal revenue maximizing mechanism for single-parameter mechanism design problems.
+\textbf{Mechanism design.} The seminal result of \cite{Myerson_1981} characterized the optimal revenue maximizing mechanism for single-parameter mechanism design problems.
 However, the optimal revenue maximizing mechanism for general multi-item or multi-period problems can be very complex and may not be practically appealing.
-A stream of literature has studied the performance of simple-to-implement mechanisms such as sequential posted-price mechanisms or first/second-price auctions \citep{edelman2007internet, chawla2010multi, dutting2016revenue, jin2020tight, balseiro2019dynamic}; most of these papers are based on applications such as e-commence and online advertising.
+A stream of literature has studied the performance of simple-to-implement mechanisms such as sequential posted-price mechanisms or first/second-price auctions \citep{edelman2007internet, chawla2010multi, dutting2016revenue, jin2020tight, balseiro2019dynamic}; most of these papers are based on applications such as e-commerce and online advertising.
 Several papers have compared posted price and auction mechanisms \citep{Wang_1993, vulcano2002optimal, einav2018auctions}.
-We take a similar approach and consider simple mechanisms in this paper.
-Our contribution is that we consider auction design in a multi-location network setting where the number of bidders in each location is endogenous and depends on previous decisions from other locations. }
+Our contribution is that we consider auction design in a multi-location network setting where the number of bidders in each location is endogenous and depends on previous decisions from other locations.